 Eligible projects include those that: 1) provide public benefits in terms of improved stormwater management or habitat enhancements, and 2) would not happen but for MWMO’s funding and guidance to move forward a project highly beneficial to the public.
 Funds cannot be used to fund project components required by a regulating authority.

-Examples of projects not eligible for MWMO Capital Improvement Project funds include: paving (impervious roads, trails), maintaining or replacing pipes or other gray infrastructure (if this is the main focus of the project), road reconstruction projects with status-quo stormwater design, or projects on private property without a demonstrable public benefit.
+Examples of projects not eligible for funding under this program include: paving (impervious roads, trails), maintaining or replacing pipes or other gray infrastructure (if this is the main focus of the project), road reconstruction projects with status-quo stormwater design, and projects on private property without a demonstrable public benefit.

-The MWMO will look for alignment with its mission, watershed management plan goals, learning and education potential, and water quality standards.
+The MWMO will look for alignment with its mission, Watershed Management Plan goals, learning and education potential, and water quality standards.
 Projects awarded funding through this grant program typically provide one or more of the following benefits: improved water quality, surface water rate and volume control, water conservation, increased habitat connectivity and restoration of natural areas, stabilization of eroding riverbanks, and improvement of riparian habitat using bio-engineering techniques.
 The MWMO also values technological advancement of innovative stormwater management solutions that are cost-effective and can be replicated in other areas of the watershed.

 How to Apply

-Also, please review the Application Guidance Document (PDF, 0.1 MB, 4 pages).
+Information and tips on how to complete the application can be found in the Application Guidance Document (PDF, 0.1 MB, 4 pages).

-The deadline for the next application cycle is Friday, April 23, 2021, by 4:30 p.m.
+The deadline for the next application cycle is Friday, October 29, 2021, by 4:30 p.m.
 Please use the subject line “Capital Project Grant Application” in your email.

 Applicants are encouraged to contact the MWMO as soon as possible to discuss their potential project and its eligibility for the grant program.
-Early coordination with the MWMO is valuable for ensuring sufficient information is available to move forward with a project.
+Early coordination with the MWMO is valuable for ensuring sufficient information is available to move forward with an application and a project.
 Technical guidance on eligible projects is available year-round.